SAP-samples/teched2025-DT160/exercises/ex1/README.md

 ## Exercise 1.2 Create the custom Joule Skills

-After completing these steps, you have created two custom Joule Skills for retrieving and writing custom fields of a S/4HANA Sales Order.
+After completing these steps, you have created two custom Joule Skills for retrieving and writing custom fields of a SAP S/4HANA Sales Order.

 1. Click on the 'Create' button and then on 'Joule Skill'.
 <br>![](/exercises/ex1/images/ex1.2.-1.png)